the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- Conceptually this is supposed to be the Freedom analogue, but ended up taking more after Aesthetics, resulting in an overpowered, unfocused mess.
 This tree receives some of the most severe nerfs.
 		- The tree no longer boosts growth at all.
 		- Civil Society also loses its Unhappiness reduction from specialists (this is moved to Harmony), and instead gets the effect of Their Finest Hour (+33% Strength for cities) that was removed from Political Officers.
 		- Protected Speech's old effect of +1 Culture per 3 population in your cities has been thrown out because it was giving too much Culture.
-It now cuts the production time of Happiness buildings in half.
+It now cuts the production time of Culture buildings in half.
 It also adds +2 Culture instead of +1 to Town Halls.
 		- Public Good's old effect has been thrown out; it now adds +1 Water/Happiness to Water Storage units, Hospitals, Town Halls, and Broadcast Towers.
-		- Legislative Process loses the +1 Happiness per 5 population bonus and reduced to 20% extra Great Administrator generation (in accordance with other trees only boosting their respective Great Person by 20% instead of 25%), but awards a free Great Administrator to compensate.
+		- Legislative Process loses the +1 Happiness per 5 population bonus and is reduced to 20% extra Great Administrator generation (in accordance with other trees only boosting their respective Great Person by 20% instead of 25%), but awards a free Great Administrator to compensate.
 		- Voting Rights loses the 25% Strength penalty while the empire is unhappy.
 		- The finisher bonus is nerfed to +4 of the respective primary yield to each non-evil Great Improvement (+2 of each primary yield for Settlements, Wasteland Stations, Citadels, and Preservators) instead of double yields.
 Yes, this means other expansion mods with unique Great Improvements get shafted, and I do mean to address that at a later time.
 	- Supremacy
 		- The opener no longer gives free upkeep to units.
 		- Police State no longer gives +3 Happiness to Prison Camps (that bonus is moved to Listening Posts); instead it adds +3 Production to those buildings and Work Camps.
 Town Hall also loses its +1 Happiness from the policy.
 Annexed and puppeted cities no longer have a Food malus.
+The production time of Listening Posts is cut in half.
 		- Spoils of War now provides double Slaves instead of Autocracy.
 		- The finisher bonus now adds +2 Food/Production/Water to every owned city while you have Slaves and +4 of the respective primary yield to each evil Great Improvement (Narcotics farm, Oracle, Outpost, Prison farm; Crystal Refineries get +2 Water/Science instead).
 	- Monopoly
 		- The +33% Water bonus to the Council from the opener bonus was moved to Planned Economy.
 		- The tree no longer adds extra Water to Factories or Work Camps aside from Privatization retaining its +2.
-		- Mass Consumption adds +1 Water to Moisture traps/Water pumps.
+		- Mass Consumption's old effect has been thrown out; it instead adds +1 Water to Moisture traps/Water pumps and +25% more gifted resources from City-States.
+(The +1 Happiness per unique luxury still exists but requires completing the Rediscovery tree instead.)
 		- Venture Capital adds +2 Water to the four main Water buildings instead of reducing item purchase cost (this was moved to Privatization).
 		- Privatization's stat penalties were removed.
 It is no longer a game-breaking policy thanks to the Hazard Pay nerf.
 		- Entrepreneurship loses the extra GM generation and receives the reduced road maintenance which was part of Privatization + a buffed building maintenance cost reduction moved from the finisher bonus, and adds +2 Science to the main four Water buildings.